Bill Schmidt: Family

+Education and Career

-He attended Canon McMillan Senior High School in Canonsburg, Pennsylvania and competed in football and track and field.
+Schmidt attended Canon McMillan Senior High School in Canonsburg, Pennsylvania and competed in football and track and field.
 He played linebacker and threw the javelin.
 His personal best in the javelin was 204'4".
 He played American Legion Baseball and made the Western Pennsylvania All Star Team.
 He also had a tryout with professional baseball.
 Bill graduated in June 1965.

-In 1966 he was a walkon track and field athlete at North Texas State University (later named University of North Texas) in Denton, TX.
-He later earned a full scholarship, throwing the javelin.
+In 1966 he was a walk-on track and field athlete at North Texas State University (later named University of North Texas) in Denton, TX where he earned a full scholarship, throwing the javelin.
 His sophomore year his best throw was 219'2", his junior year 253'1" and his senior year 280'7".
 He earned All American honors and placed second at the NCAA Championships in 1970 at Des Moines, IA.
 He was also named track captain his senior year.
 He graduated in August 1970 with a Bachelor of Business Administration (BBA) degree with a major in Business and minors in Psychology and Personnel Management.
-He competed in the World University Games in Turin, Italy in September 1970.
+He competed in the World University Games in Turin, Italy in September 1970 and again in 1975 in Rome, Italy, where he won the silver medal.

-On September 20, 1970 he was drafted into the United States Army.
+On September 20, 1970, he was drafted into the United States Army.
 He did his Basic Training at Ft.
 Dix, NJ and his Advanced Infantry Training at Ft.
 Polk, LA.
-He was stationed at Ft.
-Ord, CA, Ft.
-MacArthur, CA and The United States Military Academy at West Point, NY.
+He was stationed at Fort Ord, CA, Fort MacArthur, CA and the United States Military Academy at West Point, NY.
 He competed in the CISM (Conseil International du Sport Militaire) Games, the World Military Championships with competition in over 20 sports and 40 countries.
 He won the military championships, setting a new world military record in the javelin at Turku, Finland in August 1971.

 He competed for the United States in the 1972 Summer Olympics held in Munich, Germany in the javelin throw where he won the bronze medal.
-He still remains the only American to medal in the javelin event in the last 64 years.
+He still remains the only American man to medal in the javelin event since 1952.

-During the Munich Massacre by Palestinian terrorists at the 1972 Olympics, Israeli racewalker Shaul Ladany awakened and alerted American track coach Bill Bowerman, who called for the U.S. Marines to come and protect Schmidt and fellow American Jewish Olympian swimmer Mark Spitz.

-He earned a post graduate scholarship and attended The University of Tennessee, Knoxville, TN.
+He earned a post graduate scholarship and attended the University of Tennessee, Knoxville, TN.
 There he earned a Master of Science (MS) degree in Business Education with a concentration in accounting in 1976.
-He taught in the Knoxville City Schools at Central High School in Knoxville, TN and coached boys and girls cross country and track.
-He won the USA National Championships in the javelin at UCLA in 1978 and was named "Javelin Thrower of the Decade" (the 1970s)in the United States by Track and Field News.
+He taught in the Knoxville City Schools at Central High School in Knoxville, TN and coached boys' and girls' cross country and track.
+He won the USA National Championships in the javelin at UCLA in 1978 and was named "Javelin Thrower of the Decade" (the 1970s) in the United States by Track and Field News.
 His career best was 283'2".